 where $a_1,\ldots,a_k\in G$ are commuting and $p_1,\ldots,p_k\in\R[t]$ with $p_i(\N)\subset \dom(a_i)$.
 Then there exists a closed and connected subgroup $H$ of $G$ and points $x_0,\ldots,x_{q-1}\in X$ such that, for all $r=0,1,\ldots,q-1$, the set $Y_r\coloneqq H x_r$ is a closed sub-nilmanifold of $X$ and the sequence $(u(qn+r)\Gamma)_{n\in\N}$ is uniformly distributed in $Y_r$. \end{Theorem}

 It is natural to ask whether Theorems \ref{thm_leib_crit} and \ref{thm_leib_orb_cls} remain true if one replaces the polynomials $p_1,\ldots,p_k$ with other sufficiently smooth and eventually monotone functions of polynomial growth.
-For instance, we can consider this question for the class of \define{logarithmico-exponential functions} introduced by Hardy in \cite{Hardy12,Hardy10}.
+For instance, we can consider the class of \define{logarithmico-exponential functions} introduced by Hardy in \cite{Hardy12,Hardy10}.
 This class, which we denote by $\LE$, consists of all real-valued functions defined on some half-line $[t_0,\infty)$ that can be build from real polynomials, the logarithmic function $\log(t)$, and the exponential function $\exp(t)$ using the standard arithmetical operations $+$, $-$, $\cdot$, $\div$ and the operation of composition.
-Examples of logartihmico-exponential functions are ${p(t)}/{q(t)}$ for $p(t),q(t)\in \R[t]$, $t^c$ for $c\in \R$, ${t}/{\log (t)}$, and $e^{\sqrt{t}}$, as well as any products or linear combinations of the above.
+Examples of logartihmico-exponential functions are ${p(t)}/{q(t)}$ for $p(t),q(t)\in \R[t]$, $t^c$ for $c\in \R$, ${t}/{\log (t)}$, and $e^{\sqrt{t}}$, as well as any products or linear combinations thereof.

 $\LE$ is an example of a so-called \define{Hardy field}.
 Although our main results apply to arbitrary Hardy fields, and are stated as such in this introduction, we delay giving the definition of a Hardy field until \cref{sec_prelims} (see \cref{def_hardy_fields}).
-Instead we ask the reader to keep $\LE$ as a representative example in mind, in particular since our results are already new and interesting for this class.
+Instead, we ask the reader to keep $\LE$ as a representative example in mind, since our results are already new and interesting for this class.